Bloordale Village: Character

 Bloordale Village (commonly known as Bloordale) has undergone significant change since 2010, and was once considered one of Toronto's 'up and coming' art districts.
 The surrounding area is a highly diverse, mixed-income community.
-A mix of Portuguese, Caribbean, Italian, Bangladeshi, Latin American, Pakistani, Sri Lankan, Burmese, Chinese, and Vietnamese populations are found in the neighbourhood.
+A mix of Portuguese, Caribbean, Italian, Bangladeshi, Latin American, Pakistani, Sri Lankan, Chinese, and Vietnamese populations are found in the neighbourhood.
 At one point in time, at a local primary school, 81 per cent of students speak a native language other than English.
 The area has been gentrifying since the late 2000s, so since then, this mix of ethnicities has changed.

 Bloordale Improvement Area and Associations

 The Bloordale BIA was founded in 1976 and celebrated its 40th anniversary in 2016.
 The former head of the BIA was the owner of House of Lancaster, a strip club in the area.
 On October 23, 2013 the Bloordale Community Improvement Association was formed.
 They've organized neighbourhood clean-ups and garage sales.